PaLeroy/competSMAC/README.md

 Competitive SMAC is the extension of [SMAC](https://github.com/oxwhirl/smac) which allows to control 2 teams of the SC2 map.

-It has been implemented for our paper entitled [Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition](TDB).
+It has been implemented for our paper entitled [Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition](https://arxiv.org/abs/2211.11886).

 We also developed the corresponding [competitive pymarl](https://github.com/paleroy/competPymarl) framework to train both teams.

 # Code Example
 Example on how using the code is provided [here](smac/examples/random_agents_compet.py).

+# Heuristic
+The heuristic is implemented

+# Competitive maps
+To create competitive maps from the existing cooperative ones, you need to adapt the triggers in the SC2 editor.

 # Installation